 Nem was shown just once, at the Brittany Club Open Show in 1988.
 She won 2 classes and ended up Reserve Best Bitch to her mother.
 On the advice of Mike and Pauline Bevan, she was mated to Rosevale Dominic and produced 5 bitch puppies.
 Of these Hawkwise In the Brambles (pet name Villain) was kept.
 She worked in tandem with her mother and eventually carried the baton by herself.
 Like Nem she was a truly dedicated worker and won many new admirers for the breed.
 Villain was a sable, which is not a recognised show colour in the breed, being a rich mahogany with black tips to her ears giving a 'burnt toast' look.
 Despite this she was shown once, winning a good Novice Bitch class at the Brittany Club Open Show.

 Villain had two litters.
 The first, to the Bevans' Sh.
 Ch.
 T'Chao de l'Hospitalier at Brittyhill, produced 6 pups.
 There was only one bitch, which was an exact replica of her mother, and Steve thought it would be difficult to work two such identical girls together.
 He therefore opted to keep a dog, a fairly bold decision as there were few Brittany dogs that displayed the biddable nature that he was seeking.
 Careful selection resulted in "Trouble" (Hawkwise Highlander) being kept.
 A boldly marked sable like his mother he was so pretty that several people remarked that he was "too pretty to be any use as a worker".
 He was quickly to prove them wrong.
-Going up to Scotland for a six month hawking season it was intended to let him run behind Villain for an hour a day to "educate his nose".
+Going up to Scotland for a five month hawking season it was intended to let him run behind Villain for an hour a day to "educate his nose".
 However an injury to her left him carrying the burden of being a full-time hawking dog, working in front of clients, from the tender age of 5 months!
 This put an old head on his shoulders and gave him more experience, before his first birthday, than most dogs get in a lifetime.

 Villain's injury never cleared up and she was mated again, this time to Foscott Phlash Gordon at Aberdon.
 Of the 6 pups it was decided to keep another dog as Trouble was doing so well.
 This pup was named "Hassle".
 He was much larger than Trouble but suffered from completely hero-worshipping his older brother.
 If worked together he simply followed Trouble and never developed any real initiative as a result.
 In the end he was sold and went on to do track & search competitions.

 Trouble became very well respected by all who saw him work but this is a tiny number of people.
 As Steve's admiration for his abilities grew so he felt that his dog was of a quality that would be good for the breed as a whole.
 In consequence Trouble was entered, in 2004, at a Brittany Club Championship show where he qualified for Crufts, without winning anything more.
 The following March dog and owner turned up at the NEC - and failed abysmally.
 Trouble had just finished a hawking season and was "as thin as a kipper".
-He was also totally badly behaved and did not show to advantage.
+He also misbehaved totally and did not show to advantage.
 Not an impressive debut.

 Mortified by this Steve and Trouble attended the local ringcraft class.
 In time they entered the Brittany Club Open Show under Mick Young.
 To Steve's great surprise and gratification Trouble went Best in Show and a few weeks later was Best of Breed at the Three Counties Championship Show, judged by Mrs K Clements.
 From there they travelled on to the Bournemouth Championship Show and won the Reserve Dog CC (Challenge Certificate).
 This time the judge was Pauline Bevan.
 Bournemouth proved lucky for him as Marion Reeves gave him his first CC there in 2006.
 All four of these wins were under Brittany breeders.
 In an 'Indian summer' moment Trouble was awarded a Reserve CC at the 2011 Brittany Club Championship Weekend.
 At over 10 years old it was a testimony to his soundness and general good health.
 The judge, Margaret Green, is one of the breed's earliest enthusiasts and is President of the Club.
 Many thanks Margaret.